 Nicole’s long-term ambition is to use the skills she’s learnt at University to work in the business side of the sport industry.

 “I think studying business and economics combined is really complementary: you learn great skills and a foundation of understanding that prepares you for real challenges in the workplace.

 If you have other passions outside of study, you should definitely continue doing them and enjoying them – there are always ways to find time for those other commitments, and it’s really beneficial to your quality of life to keep those things in balance.

-Interested in studying Business and Economics?
+Interested in studying Business?
 Apply now.